wmelvin/run-carbon-cli/README.md

 Press `ctrl+c` to stop the script.

 Type `exit` to close the BASH prompt in the container.

+### Configuration Files

+The `run_carbon_cli.py` script looks for the following optional configuration files in the `config_files` directory:

+- `carbon-now.json` - This file must be in the format of a carbon-now presets file.
+The file [config-onelight-hack-png.json](./config-onelight-hack-png.json) is an example of that format.
+You can explore the available attributes by running the `carbon-now` CLI manually using `--interactive` mode (see the [carbon-now](https://github.com/mixn/carbon-now-cli) docs).
+When you run the CLI, it produces the (hidden) file `.carbon-now.json` in the user home directory.

+- `run_carbon_cli-options.txt` - Currently only one option is supported: `image_max_width`.
+For example, if the file contains `image_max_width = 800` then a generated image wider than 800 pixels will be scaled (resized) down to that width.

 ### Use for a documentation project